ongyx/adhesive/README.md

-# adhesive
+# stickerpack

-Create sticker packs for Whatsapp and other platforms, from Python
+Create sticker packs for Whatsapp and other platforms, from Python.